EDUCBA Logo

 Explanation:

-• Using the above Prim’s program, we try to implement a minimum spanning tree.
+• Using Prim’s program above, we try to implement a minimum spanning tree.
 Here we first define the number of vertices.
 Then, we also specify the graph’s adjacency matrix as shown in the above program.

-• The final output of the above statement we illustrate by using the following snapshot.
+• We illustrate the final output of the above statement using the following snapshot.

 Output: